Updated 11 May 2026

 Offer Transition Support

-Be specific about what you can do: "I have documented all my ongoing projects in our wiki.
+Be specific: "I have documented all my ongoing projects in our wiki.
 I can spend my last week training Sarah on the client accounts."
-Vague offers ("let me know if you need anything") are less helpful.
-The more concrete your transition plan, the smoother your exit.
 Managers who receive a written transition plan are 52% more likely to give a strong reference, per SHRM data.

 Ask About Exit Logistics

 Close by asking practical questions: "What is the process for the exit interview?
-Should I coordinate with HR on benefits?
-Is there a specific format for transitioning my accounts?"
-This shows professionalism and gets you the information you need.
-Common exit logistics include returning equipment (laptop, badge, parking pass), transferring project ownership, setting up email forwarding, and scheduling an exit interview with HR.
+Should I coordinate with HR on benefits?"
+This shows professionalism and gets you the information you need about equipment return, email forwarding, and exit interviews.

 Handling Counteroffers: The Data You Need